Minority games played by arbitrageurs on the energy market: Results

 \subsubsection{Nonlinear reserve power price}

 It is well known from the physics of complex systems that noise in combination with nonlinear dynamics may have counterintuitive or unforeseen effects, in particular constructive ones as we shall see in this section.
-For a nonlinear reserve power price or pay-off function, the role of noise is more interesting than for linear reserve power price.
-For linear price function we had the simplification that $\langle I - R(A + \eta) \rangle = c \langle A + \eta - A^\ast \rangle$ only depends on the mean of $P(A + \eta)$, and thus setting it to zero uniquely determines the mean amount of arbitrage.
-For nonlinear price function, $\langle R(A + \eta) \rangle = \int_{- \infty}^{\infty} \dd x\,R(x) P(A + \eta = x) $ depends on the whole distribution of $A + \eta$.
+Thus, for a nonlinear reserve power price or pay-off function, the role of noise will be analyzed.
+For a linear price function we had the simplification that $\langle I - R(A + \eta) \rangle = c \langle A + \eta - A^\ast \rangle$ only depends on the mean of $P(A + \eta)$, and thus setting it to zero uniquely determines the mean amount of arbitrage.
+For a nonlinear price function, $\langle R(A + \eta) \rangle = \int_{- \infty}^{\infty} \dd x\,R(x) P(A + \eta = x) $ depends on the whole distribution of $A + \eta$.
 To understand how this changes the outcomes of the game, let us first consider the price function up to quadratic order around $A^\ast$:

 Thus, setting $\langle I - R(A + \eta) \rangle = 0$ shows that, if we consider Nash equilibria of the non-repeated game, the variance in $A$ and $\eta$ shifts the mean of $A$ away from the value that it would have for linear cost-function (which would be $A^\ast)$.
 There is thus an interaction between the mean and variance of the imbalance $A + \eta$.
 If $c_2$ is positive the mean of $A$ becomes lower, and vice-versa.
 Essentially this effect is due to the fact that in the presence of a positive second derivative of the price function, noise lowers the profits of the arbitrageurs, causing them to leave some arbitrage opportunities unexploited (which would have been worth exploiting in the absence of noise).